1. Getting data into Syndetic

 When you create a package, you will be asked to describe the package (e.g. “Financial information on companies, including market cap, revenue, and PE ratio), set the ID field, and configure which fields you would like to set as filters.
 Filters allow your customers to slice the data so that they can purchase only data on companies with more than 1,000 employees, for example.
 Or only technology companies.
 You get the idea.

-Syndetic allows you to set a price per row for every package that you create.
+Syndetic allows you to set pricing for every package that you create.
 Think of your shop as an ecommerce site as you would for any other type of product.
 You can update pricing at any time, but you cannot offer different prices to different customers.
+Products can be classified as either subscription products, which have a price per month, or one-time products, which have a price per row.
+To mark a data product as a subscription product, simply toggle to Subscription product when creating or editing your data product.

 If you don’t want to publicly display pricing and instead only want to use your shop for lead get, you can check this box in your shop settings.
 Note that doing so will disable all checkout features on your shop, and only allow customers to contact you to build an order on their behalf.